First, a cautionary tale about plugins.

-A few weeks ago I switched to the WordPress theme you see before you.
-I really like this theme because on the articles page it show little more than the headline from each blog post.
+I once switched to a new WordPress theme that I really liked, in part because on the articles page it showed little more than the headline from each blog post.
 For the reader, that serves up a list of articles from which to choose, without a lot of scrolling.

 But the new theme required some work to get it to look cool.
 Each article requires a “featured image”, which is then put in that little box in front of the title of the article.
 I had to go back through all the articles and add featured images.